lrug/lrug.org/source/meetings/2020/november/index.html.md

 switch between the two was less traumatic than he expected, but it did lead to starting another open source software project last year...

+{::coverage year="2020" month="november" talk="patches-welcome" /}

 ### Convention over Kubernetes: (Almost) Configless Deploys with Kuby

 > Rails' most well-known mantra is "convention over configuration," i.e. sane
 > defaults that limit the cognitive overhead of application development.
 It's
 > easy to learn and easy to build with.
 The development experience is
 > fantastic... right up until the point you want to deploy your app to
 >production.
 It's at that point that the hand-holding stops.
 >
 > Heroku to the rescue, right?
 Just push your git repo to "heroku master" and
 > never think about deployment again!
 Heroku is a great option for many small